“A giant thirst is a great joy when quenched in time.”

 The importance of remaining hydrated cannot be overestimated.
 In warm to hot temperatures, people can survive for weeks without food, but for only 3 or 4 days without water.
 When water intake has been insufficient, irrespective of the climate or altitude, dehydration can occur.

-- Sympotoms: Dizziness, headache, fatigue, nausea and cramps.
+- Symptoms: Dizziness, headache, fatigue, nausea and cramps.

 - Treatment: Shade, rest, water (electrolytes, a pinch of salt or rehydrating powder are all helpful) and cooling yourself by soaking your hat/bandana/shirt.

-- Streams: Just because a stream appears dry close to the trail, doesn’t necessarily mean that that will be the case further up towards its source.
-Drop your pack and make the effort to go and check.
-In addition, check downstream for any areas shaded by rocks or vegetation which may harbor water.
+Just because a stream appears dry close to the trail, doesn’t necessarily mean that that will be the case further up towards its source.
+Make the effort to go and look.
+In addition, check downstream for any areas shaded by rocks and/or vegetation which may harbour water.